fyscher/mimik/share/en_CA.ascii/man1/cat.md

 # Description

-concatenate *file*(s), in sequence, to standard output.
+The `cat` utility shall concatenate *file*(s), in sequence, to standard output.
 If `-` is given as a *file*, or no *file* is given, then read from standard input.

 # Options

 ## -u

-Disable all buffering.
+If **-u** is given disable all buffering.

 # Operands

 ## file

-The file to concatenated in the sequence it appears to standard output.
+Concatenate *file* in the sequence it appears to standard output.
 If `-` is given then standard input shall be read, but not closed nor reopened.

 # Environment Variables

 ## Lang

-Default value for all LC values.

-## LC_ALL

-Override all LC values.

-## LC_MESSAGES

-The locale for diagnostic messages.
+`Lang` shall be the default value for all LC variables. `Lang` shall be used to determine the locale for diagnostic messages.

 ## NLSPATH

-A list of paths to check for locale data.
+`NLSPATH` shall be a list of paths to check for locale data.

 # StdIn

-Used is no *file* is given, or if `-` is given as a *file*.
+Standard in shall be used is no *file* is given, or if `-` is given as a *file*.

 # StdOut

-The contents of *file* concatenated in sequence.
+Standard output shall be the contents of *file* concatenated in sequence.

 # StdErr

-Used for diagnostic messages.
+Standard error shall be used for diagnostic messages.

 # Input Files

-No particular format.
+Input files shall be in no particular format.

 # Output Files